 As for national authorisation procedure, an approximate fee is EUR 5,413.

 Decentralized and mutual recognition procedures

 For decentralized or mutual recognition procedures, when the Republic of Lithuania participates as a Concerned Member State, i.e., a Member State which recognizes the authorisation of another Member State, an approximate fee is EUR 788.

 In case the Republic of Lithuania participates in the authorisation process as a Reference Member State, i.e., a Member State which evaluates the marketing authorisation application dossier and prepares the assessment report on behalf of the Concerned Member States, the following approximate fees apply:

 B. MEDICAL DEVICES

-A state fee is charged for the registration of medical devices.
+A state fee is charged for the registration of medical devices supplied to the market.
 The registration fee for one medical device is EUR 38.

 5. For how long are marketing authorizations/registrations valid?
 How are marketing authorizations/registrations renewed?